icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/editing-digital-archive-handbook.md

 - Custom CSS can be added in `/docs/assets/css/custom.css`
 - Images should be placed in `/docs/assets/images/`
 - The generated site is output to `/site/` (excluded from Git)

+### Last Modified Dates
+The handbook uses the `git-revision-date-localized` plugin to automatically display the last modified date on each page.
+This date is based on the Git commit history and appears at the bottom of each page.

+> **Note:** For the date to appear correctly, ensure that:
+> - Files are committed to Git (not just saved locally)
+> - The Git history is available when building the site
+> - The plugin is installed and configured in `mkdocs.yml`

 ### Navigation
 The navigation structure is defined in `mkdocs.yml` under the `nav:` section.
 Key sections include: